Kinetic-to-magnetic frustration crossover and linear confinement in the doped triangular $t-J$ model: Supplementary Materials

 In the main text, systems of widths $L_y = 6$ were discussed for the ground state calculations.
 By comparing to systems of width $L_y = 3$, we here analyze trends when going towards the thermodynamic limit.

-Shown in Fig.~\ref{fig:fss} are the results of the doublon and hole energies in Fig.~\ref{fig:fss}~(a) and (b), respectively, as a function of $(J/t)^{2/3}$ and for systems sizes $L_x \times L_y = 9 \times 3$ (light colors) and $L_x \times L_y = 12 \times 6$ (dark colors).
-Crude approximations for extrapolations to infinite system sizes by a $1/L_y$ expansion are shown by black data points.
-When fitting the extrapolated energies to a linear curve in the approximately linear regime, $y$-intercepts are seen to be corrected towards the predictions of geometric string theory.
+In Fig.~\ref{fig:fse}, we show the charge-spin-spin correlator $\mathcal{C}_{\triangle}$ as a function of $(J/t)^{2/3}$, cf. Fig.~\ref{fig:gs}~(b) in the main text.
+We see that the sign change of $\mathcal{C}_{\triangle}$ coincides both for $L_y = 3$ as well as $L_y = 6$ at approximately $(J/t)^{2/3}\sim 0.25$ (corresponding to $t/J \sim 8$).
+Pictorially, a Nagaoka bubble of positive correlations around the hole forms, which grows with decreasing $J/t$ until the fully polarized state is reached (the radius of the Nagaoka bubble roughly scales as $\propto (t/J)^{1/4}$, as can be seen from variational arguments~\cite{White2001}).
+For finite systems, this happens at a finite value of $J/t$, with decreasing $J/t$ as the system size is increased.
+This suggests that, in the thermodynamic limit, the local correlator $\mathcal{C}_{\triangle}$ features a similar behavior with an observable sign change at intermediate $J/t$, smoothly evolving towards the saturated Nagaoka phase at $J \rightarrow 0$ with $\mathcal{C}_{\triangle} = \nicefrac{1}{4}$, whereby the total spin of the system $S$ continuously grows from $S=0$ to $S= S_{\text{max}}$ in a series of phase transitions.